it-at-m/digiwf-project/README.md

 <h3 align="center">DigiWF Project Page</h3>

   <p align="center">
     This is the project landing page and documentation for the DigiWF process infrastructure.
+For more information visit the page here: https://digiwf.muenchendigital.io
     <br /><a href="https://github.com/it-at-m/digiwf-project/issues">Report Bug</a>
     ·
     <a href="https://github.com/it-at-m/digiwf-project/issues">Request Feature</a>